Your Newly Adopted Pet

 A preventive dose of medicine to eliminate roundworms and hookworms was given to all dogs and cats.
 Continued treatment and other types of parasite control may be provided by your veterinarian depending on your pet's needs.

 All of our animals are surgically sterilized prior to being placed in our adoption area.
 If your new pet recently had surgery, you should keep an eye on the incision site, but you do not have to worry about stitch removal as there are no stitches that need to come out.
-Your female pet may have a green tattoo on her incision.
+Your pet may have a green tattoo on the surgical incision.
 Watch for any redness or swelling and contact our veterinary clinic if you have any concerns.

 If your newly adopted pet was recently spayed/neutered please adhere to the following post-surgical instructions, which should be included in your adoption information: